atet/tableau/README.md

 ### 0. Requirements

 * This tutorial was developed on Microsoft Windows 10.
-* Tableau is also available for MacOS 10.13+, I'm sure the steps are very similar if not exactly the same.
+* Tableau is also available for MacOS 10.13+.

 [Back to Top](#table-of-contents)